-A graduate must apply to enter the PILRAP no later than the 1st day of May within five years of the graduate's date of graduation.
-Graduates are only eligible to apply to participate in the PILRAP for a period of three out of five years beginning with and including their first year of participation.
-An example of the application of this rule is as follows: a 2016 graduate who first enters the PILRAP Program in 2018 would be eligible to apply for subsequent PILRAP loans in 2019 and 2020.
+A graduate must apply to first enter the PILRAP no later than the 1st day of May within five years after the graduate's date of graduation.
 The application shall be made on the form provided in Appendix A and shall be affirmed by the applicant to be true and complete at the time of submission.
 The application will not be considered complete unless accompanied by all required documentation specified on the application form.
 The applicant shall notify the PILRAP Committee in writing of any material change in circumstances after submitting the application or other new information that a reasonable person would take into account in deciding to award, alter or revoke PILRAP assistance.

-In deciding whether to award PILRAP assistance and the amount of the assistance, the PILRAP Committee may consider any factors that the Committee deems relevant, including but not limited to:
+In deciding whether to award PILRAP assistance and the amount of the assistance, the PILRAP Committee may consider any factors that the Committee deems relevant, including but not limited to your income, your education debt, your employment, and in some instances, your broader financial picture based on documentation submitted with your application.